 Lighthouses appeal to the imagination and the world are places with a lighthouse a bit special.
 From Egmonders, and many of them, intense love of 'their' tower that determines the appearance of the village.
-In many houses Egmonders, hier of elders, hangs 'tower' on the wall.
+In many homes the Egmondermeer, hier of elders, hangs 'tower' on the wall.
 The light of the 'Jan van Speyk' is 37 meters above sea level and the light characteristic that stands in the handbooks for shipping, five seconds and five seconds.

 It is perhaps the most photographed and painted building from miles around.
 In earlier years, the tower had different forms and there are many pictures of.
-At all hours of the day and in any weather condition crosses the beautiful white tower in a different way against the sky.
+At all hours of the day and in any orphan circumstance, the beautiful white tower contrasts with the sky in a different way.
 At dusk and darkness falls the light of the faithful watchman for the village.

 The heavy burden of beacon stoker, lighthouse keeper, coast guard or lighthouse keeper has long exercised in Egmond aan Zee centuries.
 Originally they overnight high on 'four fines "keep the fires burning for returning fishermen to lead the way.
 Moreover, many lugging wood and later coal to pass.
 In 1835 The new lighthouses have a lens system and the lamp oil, which means that one of the two guards on duty tower is constantly trying to keep the lenses and windows free of soot.

 With the advent of electricity in 1922, the tower is adjusted and also one replaces the rectangular windows by round.
 From 1949 the Coast Guard is in a cottage on the lighthouse dune.
 At night and in the daytime storm, is the man at his post and must stay awake to see while seldom anything happens.